Hosted by Alan Wernicke

 Afternoon: 1:15 PM - Back sketching at Woodlawn

-Show and Tell: 3:00 PM for the Social part of Urban Sketching.
-It's a short walk to the Rambling House: 4292 Katonah Ave where we will share drawings, good stories and and a snack or refreshments if you're so inclined.
+Show and Tell: 3:00 PM for the Social part of Urban Sketching when we share drawings, good stories and and maybe a snack or refreshments if you're so inclined.

 If you can’t find us